weishi10141993/MuJetAnalysis_LimitSetting/README.md

    After this step you should be able to find the root files for each mass point in "workSpaces/<year>" folder.

 4. Send jobs to run combine for each mass point.
+Before submit, test run one point using the combine command.
+Stay outside the macros directory to source the file below as the relative directory matters here.

    ```
    source macros/RunOnDataCard_T30000.sh #30k toys/job (recommended)